davidalmd/my-blogging-platform/README.md

 - Create a project in Firebase Console.
 - Go to Firestore Database and create a collection named *blogs*.
+- Now, go to your Firebase project *settings*.
+- Find the _Your Applications_ section, which will probably be under the *General* tab.
+- Create an *application* for your project on the desired platform.
+(In our case, a _Web App_)
+- You will see your project configuration keys.
-- Add your Firebase configuration to *firebase.js*
+- Add your Firebase configuration to *firebase.js*.

 ```bash
 import { initializeApp } from "firebase/app";